Difficulty Making Your Payments?

 Consolidate Your Loans

-Do you have multiple student loans?
-Simplify the repayment process with a Direct Consolidation Loan allowing you to combine all of your
+Do you have multiple student loans servicers?
+Simplify the repayment process with a Direct Consolidation Loan allowing you to combine all of

-federal student loans into one loan for one monthly payment.
-There may be tradeoffs, however, so you will want to learn about the advantages
+your federal student loans into one loan for one monthly payment.
+However, there may be tradeoffs.
+Learn more about

 For more information and to select a different repayment plan call 888.866.4352, visit our